Tyelab/bruker_control/docs/_build/html/_sources/outputs/index.rst.txt

 Raw "Cycle" Files
 -----------------
-Each recording is associated to a "CYCLE" number which is related to the number of different experiments you run in a given 2P experiment.
+Each recording has an associated "CYCLE" number which is related to the number of different experiments you run in a given 2P experiment.
 So far in the lab, every recording uses just one cycle to gather images.

 These "Cycle" files are the raw data files coming directly off the microscope.
 They have the following structure: